OrgFlow/docs/content/overview/introduction.md

 - Our [getting started guide](xref:guide_gettingstarted) is a good way to learn the basics of running OrgFlow on your own device.
 - Our reference section contains a list of all the [OrgFlow commands](xref:command_help), as well as a [glossary of terms](xref:concept_accesscontrol).
 - Want to learn about automation and integration?
-Our [continuous integration guide](xref:guide_ci_overview) has you covered.
+Our [continuous integration guide](xref:guide_ci_overview) covers that for you.
 - Need help?
 Join our [Slack workspace](https://www.orgflow.io/slack) for the quickest response.

 ## FAQs